 - Paying your staff in accordance with their signed employment contract;

-- Managing PAYE on behalf of your employees, deducting for income tax, national insurance and pension contributions on behalf of HMRC in line with each individuals tax code and paying your staff what’s remaining after these deductions (net pay);
+- Managing PAYE on behalf of your employees, deducting for income tax, National Insurance and pension contributions on behalf of HMRC.
+This is in line with each individuals tax code and paying your staff what’s remaining after these deductions (net pay);

-- Paying deductions you’ve made from each employees pay over to the appropriate authorities eg: HMRC and Pension Providers by set deadlines each month;
+- Paying deductions you’ve made from each employees pay over to the appropriate authorities.
+For example, HMRC and Pension Providers by set deadlines each month;

 - Manage and make adjustments for allowances like maternity pay and statutory sickpay or construction industry scheme payments and student loans;